huu-bo/smort-agenda/README.md

 if `null`, it doesn't draw a background, same as just not specifying `background`

 ## lines
-defaults to true, render week and hour lines on background
+defaults to `true`, render week and hour lines on background

+## appointment_background
+defaults to `true`, fill appointments